We offer video calling in most prisons for eligible people with their approved visitors, provided certain conditions are met.

 What to expect

-A Corrections staff member will be in the room during the call to help and make sure participants comply with the agreed conditions, in the same way they are present at visits in prison.
+A Corrections staff member will be in the room during the call to help and to make sure participants comply with the agreed conditions, in the same way they are present at visits in prison.

 Video calls must end after 10 minutes to allow as many people to connect with their loved ones as possible.